THE TESLA ERASURE (2)

 The consistent suppression of oppositional voices makes this a difficult terrain for any academic historian.
 “If one wishes to study the thinking of those who early opposed the relativistic theories (and there were many!) it becomes a major research project even to learn of the authors of such heresy.
 The usual abstracting services are strangely silent,” comments Dudley, who goes on to list some of the most significant books published in opposition to the new science, directing us towards authors such as Charles L. Poor, Gravity Versus Relativity (1922); Arthur Lynch, Science: Leading and Misleading (1927) and The Case Against Einstein (1932); and J.J.
 Callahan, Euclid or Einstein?
 (1931).
 In 1931 a hundred scientists and philosophers contributed to a volume denouncing Einstein and his theories.

-The outrage centered on Einstein’s casual excision of the aether and Faraday’s lines of force from the field of physics — effectively the cancelling of the whole science of electromagnetism.
+The outrage centered on Einstein’s casual excision of the aether and Faraday’s lines of force from the field of physics — effectively denying the whole science of electromagnetism.
 The concept of an all-pervasive medium enabling the propagation of light through the universe had been continuously present throughout human history.
-From the akasha of Vedic philosophers to the aether of the pre-Socratic Greeks, to the quintessence of the alchemists and the plasma experiments of Crookes, Tesla and Langmuir, humanity had intuited the presence of this substrate of matter in its fourth state.
-In the scientific age, from Descartes to Newton to Huygens to Maxwell, the necessary existence of a medium for the propagation of light — the luminiferous aether — was acknowledged and finally confirmed by the Michelson-Morley experiment of 1887, which is dishonestly reported by orthodox sources as conclusively disproving its existence — as if one experiment could do that in any case.
-In fact the existence of a ‘subtle medium’ had been demonstrated 243 years earlier (1644) by the radiative transfer of heat through a Torricelli vacuum (Evangelista Torricelli, 1608-1647), proving the plenists right: even an air vacuum contains a hyper-tenuous substrate through which energy can travel.
+From the akasha of Vedic philosophers to the aether of the pre-Socratic Greeks, to the quintessence of the alchemists and the plasma experiments of Crookes, Tesla and Langmuir, humanity had intuited the presence of this hyper-tenuous substrate of matter.
+In the scientific age, from Descartes to Newton to Huygens to Maxwell, the necessary existence of a medium for the propagation of light — the luminiferous aether — was assumed and was detected by the Michelson-Morley experiment of 1887, which is dishonestly reported by orthodox sources as conclusively disproving its existence — as if a single experiment could do that in any case.
+Indeed the existence of a ‘subtle medium’ had been demonstrated 243 years earlier (1644) by the radiative transfer of heat through a Torricelli vacuum (Evangelista Torricelli, 1608-1647), proving the plenists right: even an air vacuum contains a some kind of substrate through which energy can travel.

 Looking back to Newton, we find that the great physicist did not, as popular science would have us believe, conceive an empty universe ruled by gravity — not at all.
 He described the effects of gravity only in mathematical terms, and understood that it was not at that stage possible to frame a hypothesis as to its underlying ‘cause’: but a cause it must have, which Newton ascribed to “a most subtle Spirit which pervades and lies hid in all gross bodies; by the force and action of which Spirit the particles of bodies mutually attract one another at near distances, and cohere, if contiguous; and electric bodies operate to greater distances, as well repelling as attracting the neighboring corpuscles; and light is emitted, reflected, refracted, inflected, and heats bodies; and all sensation is excited, and the members of animal bodies move at the command of the will, namely by the vibrations of this Spirit, mutually propagated along the solid filaments of the nerves, from the outward organs of sense to the brain, and from the brain to the muscles.
 But these are things that cannot be explained in a few words, nor are we furnished with that sufficiency of experiments which is required to an accurate determination and demonstration of the laws by which this electric and elastic Spirit operates.”
 This, significantly, is no footnote or buried paragraph but the concluding passage of the Philosophiae Naturalis Principia Mathematica (1687).